ludovicchabant/PieCrust2/docs/pages/support.md

 header_class: support
 ---

+Want to know what's new with PieCrust?
+Check out the [CHANGELOG][ch].

 If you have a problem with PieCrust, there are a few ways to solve it:

 * Check the [documentation][doc] one more time!
 You never know, the solution may be in